-Finding a good portable TV today seems somewhat harder than it did fifteen years ago, as TVs have grown so hugely in size.
-The Haier 10.2 inch hand held TV is both portable and easy to set up and use.
+Finding an excellent portable TV today seems somewhat more challenging than it did fifteen years ago, as TVs have grown hugely in size.
+The Haier, the 10.2-inch hand, held TV is both portable and easy to set up and use.

-An inbuilt digital ready tuner means that this TV can be used out of the box-as long as it is connected to a good antenna, or is used in a good signal area.
-It takes only a short time to scan through the channels the first time, and beyond that the channels can be navigated using the small remote control.
+Inbuilt digital-ready tuner means that this TV can be used out of the box as long as it is connected to a suitable antenna or is used in the right signal area.
+It takes only a short time to scan through the channels the first time, and beyond that, the channels can be navigated using the small remote control.

 An AC adapter allows you to power and to charge the TV from a wall socket, after which it will run on battery for around two and a half hours.
-There is an in-car adapter that is also included that lets you run the TV in the car, which is useful for long journeys when hooked up to a DVD player for the kids to watch.
+There is an in-car adapter also included and let you run the TV in the car, which is useful for long journeys when hooked up to a DVD player for the kids to watch.

 The screen on this is matte, which is somewhat unusual compared to many mobile LCD screens today.
-This helps to reduce the glare when used in brighter light, and made the screen a little more usable outside because reflections don’t obliterate the picture.
-The slightly rubbery case is also nice as it makes the TV feel secure when you are holding it.
+These reduce the glare when used in brighter light and make the screen a little more usable outside because reflections don’t obliterate the picture.
+The slightly rubbery case is also excellent as it makes the TV feel secure when you are holding it.

 On the downside, the antenna that ships with the TV fails in most situations, with the signal it brings in being poor and unwatchable.
-However connecting it to an amplified indoors antenna is enough to bring good signal strength-enough that the pixelation and picture breakdown was minimal.
-Using the set as a TV in the car didn’t work out well because the car moves in and out of good signal, and this leads to frequent loss of picture.
-But in a tent or an RV that is stationary this wouldn’t be a problem.
+However, connecting it to an amplified indoor antenna is enough to bring good signal strength-enough that the pixelation and picture breakdown was minimal.
+Using the set as a TV in the car didn’t work out well because the car moves in and out of sound signal, leading to frequent loss of picture.
+But in a tent or a stationary RV, this wouldn’t be a problem.

-This is a very small TV and will never be the quality of a larger TV.
+That is a tiny TV and will never be the quality of a larger TV.
 Nor does it try to.
-But for an incredibly portable TV this is the ideal set, having a sharp picture that is very watchable, and easy and fast to set up and use.
+But for an incredibly portable TV, this is the ideal set, having a sharp picture that is very watchable and easy and fast to set up and use.